makersacademy/chitter-challenge/README.md

 psql
 ```

-- Create a new databse called 'chitter'
+- Create a new database called 'chitter'
 ```
 CREATE DATABASE chitter;
 ```